 Pharaohs, mummies, pyramids, golden treasures, the Sahara Desert, and the River Nile are just some of the initial thoughts that come to mind when thinking about Egypt.
 With a fascinating history dating back to 3,000 BC, there are so many facets to life in ancient Egypt that it is possible to dedicate an entire livelihood to uncovering its secrets.
 Well ahead of its time in the ancient world, the Egyptian civilization was one of the most advanced.
 Evidence of their remarkable achievements in architecture and design still stand strong in the modern world, attracting millions of visitors to Egypt each year.

-The Nile has long been a reflection of Egypt’s history and destiny - an economic lifeline, a great highway to conquest and a source of inspiration throughout the centuries.
-Now it’s your turn to be inspired as ancient history and spiritual wonders are revealed at every turn.
+The father of African rivers the Nile has long been a reflection of Egypt’s history and destiny – an economic lifeline, a great highway to conquest and a source of inspiration throughout the centuries.

 Today, Egypt’s main exports include fuel oil, textiles, cotton, rice, sugar cane and oranges.
 Swimming is the national sport here, although football, tennis, hockey, basketball and golf are also popular.
 King Tut, Nefertiti, Hathsepsut, and Cleopatra are names that stand out from Ancient Egypt, while today’s world counts award-winning actor Omar Sharif, and Nobel Prize winners Ahmed H. Zewail (scientist) and Naguib Mahfouz (novelist) among the list of famous Egyptians in recent history.